Freizeitler/twigBoilerplate/README.md

 A little handy boilerplate for setting up component-based development based on PHP respectively Twig.
 The component structure follows the Atomic Design approach but can be changed as will.
 SASS in collaboration with BEM is used for this example.

 ## Installation
-__In upfront you need npm, composer and gulp globally installed.__ Start with
+__In upfront you need npm, composer and gulp globally installed!__

+Then Start with

 `$ composer install`